pingcap/docs/tidb-cloud/manage-user-access.md

 2. Click **Organization Settings**.
 The organization settings page is displayed.

-3. Click the **User Management** tab, and then select **By Project**.
+3. Click the **User Management** tab, select **By Project**, and then select your project from the drop-down list.

 4. Click **Invite**.

-5. Enter the email address of the user to be invited, select a role for the user, and then choose a project for the user.
+5. Enter the email address of the user to be invited, and then select a project role for the user.

     > **Tip:**
     >